Skip to main content

 vigolium scan -t https://example.com --only audit

-> Run Nuclei-based security posture assessment, only critical and high severity
+> Run Nuclei-based known-issue checks, only critical and high severity

 Run only external harvest (Wayback, Common Crawl, OTX):